Tanjim131/Tanjim131.github.io/_posts/language features/2020-05-23-problem-with-getline.md

 ``std::basic_istream<...>::ignore()`` is a function that discards a specified amount of characters until it either finds a delimiter or reaches the end of the stream.``ignore()`` also discards the delimiter if it finds it.
 The ``max()`` function returns the largest amount of characters that a stream can accept.

 This is the signature of ``std::basic_istream<...>::ignore()``.
-You can call it with zero arguments to discard a single character from the stream, one argument to discard a certain amount of characters, or two arguments to discard count characters or until it reaches delim, whichever one comes first.
+You can call it with zero arguments to discard a single character from the stream, one argument to discard a certain amount of characters, or two arguments to discard count characters or until it reaches ``delim``, whichever one comes first.

 You normally use ``std::numeric_limits<std::streamsize>::max()`` as the value of count if you don't know how many characters there are before the delimiter, but you want to discard them anyway.